karakays/lfcs/README.md

 In general, two families of package managers can be considered.

 1. rpm...
 RedHat Package Manager
-2. APT...
-Advanced Packaging Tool
+2. dpkg...
+Debian Package Manager

 Packaging systems can be classified in two levels:
 1. low-level: Low-level PMs deal with installation/removal only.
 They don't carry out dependency management.
 If a package is missing a dependency during installation, it will fail.
 Similarly, if a removal depends on some other package, it will also fail.
 * rpm in RedHat family
 * dpkg in Debian family

 2. high-level: High-level PMs are based on the low-level PMs.
-They handle dependency management, i.e. installing/removing of dependencies.
+They handle dependency management and automatic dependency resolving, i.e. downloading/installing/removing of dependencies when needed.
 * yum (RHEL, CentOS), dnf (Fedora) and zypper (SUSE) in RedHat family
 * apt and apt-cache in Debian family

+### Chapter VII. dpkg

+dpkg database is located at /var/lib/dpkg/ dpkg is not aware of any repository.
+It knows, however, what is installed in the local system from dpkg database.

+##### Package namings:

+Binary package name:
+<name>\_<version>-<revision>\_<architecture>.deb
+e.g. logrotate\_3.7.8-1-\_amd64.deb
+64 bit architecture called amd64.

+Src package consists of:
+* upstream src package \*.tar.gz (from package maintainer)
+* metadata file \*.dsc describing the package
+* second src package that contains patches to the upstream source \*.debian.tar.gz

+##### Features

+List installed packages
+List contents of \*.deb package
+List files installed from a package
+Search what package installed a given file (bin, conf etc.)
+Query status of an installed package
+Show info about \*.deb package

+install/upgrade \*.deb
+remove/purge pkg

+### Chapter X. APT
+APT software suite contains apt-cache and apt-get which are based on dpkg.

+##### Features